 This page has been created so parents and carers have a clear understanding of the adaptations to the school day and so they have access to the latest information.

-Returning to School in September:
+Returning to School:

 In addition to the video, please see the response to frequently asked questions.
 These will be updated regularly during the Summer Holiday.

 There are a number of books that we recommend you share with your child.
 By sharing the following books with your child, they will have the opportunity to share any worries that they may have.
 Please click on the front cover to open a copy of the text.

 How will my child access remote learning in the event of a closure/isolation?

 In the event an individual child, a class bubble, or indeed the whole school need to self-isolate for a period of time, we have a plan in place for remote learning so that all children can continue with their education.
 Please click on the link below for more details regarding our remote learning procedures:

 What are the symptoms of COVID – 19?